BCCheungGit/OCM-Visitors/README.md

     - [x] Get images from folder
     - [x] Public share link
     - [x] Change to support OwnCloud rather than PostgresDB for images
+- [x] Create a QR code for the image

 ## Future Features
 - [ ] Expand to use the full database and allow general members to also use the app to sign in